xcode-actions/clt-logger/Readme.md

   - We have made it so that all logs can be put safely in a `#""#` quoted string in Swift directly by just copy-pasting the log.
   - By default there is exactly one line for a log, even if the logged string contains a new line (the newline is escaped).
     Note this is configurable and multi-line logs are properly supported too.
-  - Also by default, after the log line there is the metadata lines with exactly one line per metadata entry.
+  - Also by default, after the log line come the metadata lines, with exactly one line per metadata entry.
     This is configurable too, though multi-line metadata has been purposefully not enabled (we might enable it later if needed).
 - Configurable:
-  - The `CLTLOGGER_LOG_STYLE` environment variable can be set to force `CLTLogger` to differentiate the log level using:
+  - The `CLTLOGGER_LOG_STYLE` environment variable can be set to force `CLTLogger` to differentiate the log levels using:
     - Colors with value `color`;
     - Emojis with value `emoji`;
     - Plain text with value `text`;
     - No differentiation with value `none`.
-  - The `CLTLOGGER_EMOJI_SET_NAME` environment variable can be set to use different set of emojis when logging using emojis.
+  - The `CLTLOGGER_EMOJI_SET_NAME` environment variable can be set to use a different set of emojis when logging using emojis.
     Supported sets are:
     ```text
     ORIGINAL:                    ‼️ - ❗️ - ⚠️ - 🗣 - 📔 - ⚙️ - 💩